SJ23 Tech Tip F10, (Updated 2022-07-02)

 turnbuckle retaining clip (holds torque tube down) installed below the

 drum (read the CF-500 manual).
-With them the drum/torque tube can't slide on the forestay, making it possible to pin the forestay to the deck by pushing down on the drum.
-So install both.
+With both installed the drum/torque tube can't slide on the forestay, making it possible to pin the forestay to the deck by pushing down on the drum.
 In

 Panache's case the turnbuckle toggle didn't stick out far

-enough to easily pin the forestay, so I inserted a
+enough to easily pin the forestay, so I added a

 - Schaefer Lead Arm - The CF-500 drum installs too low to the deck of an SJ23 to